Logan Lynn: Working with Portugal. The Man

 On July 12, 2018 Billboard published a story about Logan Lynn and Portugal.
 The Man going on tour together to promote mental health awareness.
 The partnership between Lynn and Portugal.
 The Man was also featured in Broadway World magazine, in addition to several other music news outlets.
 The band announced that Lynn had officially joined the Portugal.
 The Man team shortly after.

+In June of 2026 the band announced they had signed Logan Lynn to their record label, KNIK Records.

 Commercial spots, TV and film

 Lynn has been featured on the Logo TV channel, through his videos, in hosting roles, and commercial spots, since the channel launched in 2006.
 Lynn's songs have also been featured in filmmaker Mark Jerako's film Feeble In Fuchsia, on the soundtrack for Episode 6 of Brandon Semenuk's show "Coastal Crew" with Mutiny Bikes for their "Battle Los Angeles" special on ESPN, in "One Day With Jordi Tixier" a 2013 short-film featuring French motocross star Jordi Tixier, and other sports events and videos.
 The fashion houses of Oscar de la Renta, and Nicole Miller have also used Lynn's music for their campaigns.

 In 2017, Lynn starred in Last Meal Series, a TV show from Two Penguins Productions and the writers of Search Party on TBS.
 The show's cast also includes Hutch Harris of The Thermals, Sabrina Jalees, Nicole J. Georges, Brent Knopf of Menomena and El Vy and other Portland and LA-based artists and actors.
 In 2020, Logan Lynn co-created and starred in a .gay and Two Penguins-produced web series, "The Library", which premiered on Revry TV.

+Lynn’s songs were featured prominently in the soundtrack for EastSiders on Netflix as well as Unconventional on Revry TV.

+In 2026 Portugal.
+The Man announced they would be producing and releasing a documentary feature film about Lynn’s life and career, The Pain And The Power, by filmmaker Cai Indermaur.
+Logan Lynn performed all eleven songs on the original motion picture soundtrack for the film, released on Portugal.
+The Man’s record label, KNIK.